madeleinecgriffin/news_app/README.md

 # Scraping News Articles with MongoDB

-This full stack app usese Cheerio to scrape new articles from [The Financial Diet](http://thefinancialdiet.com/), a financial advice website, and displays them on the App.
+This full stack app uses Cheerio to scrape new articles from [The Financial Diet](http://thefinancialdiet.com/), a financial advice website, and then uses Handlebars to display them on the App.
 It then allows you to store a note on each article.
 Each article stores the associated note so you can come back and update it at any time.
 Additionally, by clicking the **Scrape Articles** button you can scrape new articles and add them to the bottom of the list.

 ## Getting Started